awsles/CloudRoles/README.md

 specific to data access (although some roles will include a level of data access).
 Data access roles are outside the scope.

-Within the standard user roles, roles are either Mandatory, Recommended, or Optional.
 Most roles are available in all environments.
 However, a few roles are only available in select environments (for example, developer roles are only available in development and build pipeline environments).